Status: In Progress

 What's happening right now?

 Crews continue to install bollards on the Arrivals and Departures Drives to ensure travelers’ safety and install accessible loading areas.
-You maybe see both drives temporarily blocked during construction with barriers blocking some access to the curb.
-You can learn more about the bollards and new accessible options for travelers who are dropped off or picked up across the airport drives in the Checking In at SEA video.
+You may see the drives temporarily blocked during construction with barriers blocking some access to the curb.

 Pro tip: Don’t park in front of the barricades; pull in before or after to help protect airport work crews and other vehicles.